 Tigers live as solitary hunters in jungles.
 Lions live in prides in grasslands.
 But what about our domestic cats?
 Are they loners like tigers or social like lions?
 Yes and yes, and no and no — depending on the cat and the situation, experts say.
 We talked to some of those pros to try to answer the age-old questions: Do cats get lonely?
 And do cats need other cats?

-Domestic cats are solitary in one sense: hunting and eating.
+The first step in answering, “Do cats get lonely?” is knowing that domestic cats are solitary when it comes to hunting and eating.
 Dogs may have a reputation for being more social, but that is only because they hunt in packs.
 Not so with cats, who don’t like eating too close to each other.
 Many parents in multi-cat households put their kitties’ food bowls next to each other, but this is a mistake, says Marilyn Krieger, a certified cat-behavior consultant in the San Francisco Bay area.
 “Cats have to eat, so they will, but they’re not very happy.
 It’s a little stressful,” says Krieger, who is also known as The Cat Coach.

 Outside of mealtime, though, most cats have social needs.
 While some cats hate their own kind and must be the household’s only pet, feral cats form colonies, and many pet cats befriend each other.